okoeth/edge-anki-twin/html/README.md

 version 0.16.0.

 ## Build & development
+One prerequesite is to have compass installed.
+View the docs at http://compass-style.org/install/

 The dependencies are not version controlled, hence install dependencies with the following commands:

 ```
 npm install
 bower install